 American Society of Consultant Pharmacists [ASCP] Connecticut Student Chapter*

 The American Society of Consultant Pharmacists is the international professional association that provides leadership, education, advocacy, and resources to advance the practice of senior care pharmacy.

-The Drug Information Association is an international, nonprofit organization that serves as the global forum for therapeutic innovation and regulatory science.
-The purpose of the DIA UConn Student Chapter is to raise student awareness of career opportunities within the pharmaceutical industry and medical product development field.
+IPhO is an international, nonprofit organization that serves as the global forum for therapeutic innovation and regulatory science.
+The purpose of the UConn Student Chapter is to raise student awareness of career opportunities within the pharmaceutical industry and medical product development field.
 As part of this, members will be provided with the experience and tools necessary to expand their personal career development.
 Members will also be provided with opportunities to collaborate and network with other students and professionals to foster medical innovation and exchange information to help improve public health.

 Kappa Psi Pharmaceutical Fraternity – Nu Chapter*